beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 * nanoturret (immobile builder) build-range now only needs to reach the edge of the buildee's radius instead of its center.
 Mobile builders already worked this way.
 * added `buildeeBuildRadius` unit def entry, the radius for the purposes of being built (placing the nanoframe and then nanolathing).
 Negative values make it use the model radius (this is the default).
 Set to zero to require builders to reach the center.
+* added `Spring.Get/SetUnitBuildeeRadius(unitID)` for controlling the above dynamically.
 * fixed builders not placing nanoframes from their maximum range.
 * units vacating a build area (aka "bugger off") will now try to use the fastest route out.
 * bugger off now applies correctly to units sitting outside the area, but with a large enough footprint to block construction.